patrickfav/website-favre/content/articles/_index.md

 ---
 title: "Articles"
-description: "Tech articles I wrote in recent years.
-Most of them were originally published on different platforms, like Medium or StackOverflow."
+description: "Tech articles I’ve written over the years.
+Most were originally published on platforms such as Medium, dev.to, or Stack Overflow."
 type: list

 cascade: